 Getting FDA authorization will be impossible for almost all vape businesses.
 Companies will have to prove that their products are “appropriate for the protection of public health”, an almost impossible standard to meet and one that is not clearly defined.
 In order to meet it, FDA states that companies will need to spend millions of dollars per individual product just to get a hearing.
 Most companies won’t bother trying and will exit the market in two years’ time, or look to sell in other territories where the rules are not as burdensome.

 Additionally, the FDA states in the rule that the process for “open system” components will be significantly more difficult given the almost endless range of potential product combinations.
 They stop short of suggesting that open system products have no chance of being granted an authorization.

-Worryingly, reports that surfaced after the rule was published suggest that the FDA wanted to go even further and ban all flavored products immediately.
+Worryingly, reports that surfaced after the rule was published suggest that the FDA wanted to go even further and ban all flavoured products immediately.
 While the White House deleted this provision, it does not look likely that FDA would grant marketing authorizations to product lines that they wanted to ban.
-It would seem, therefore, that flavors have a very limited life expectancy under the rule.
+It would seem, therefore, that flavours have a very limited life expectancy under the rule.

 Consumers and industry are outraged.
-“By simply dumping vapor technology products into an already antiquated federal regulatory scheme, the FDA will, in one stroke, kill almost a decade of innovation in the vapor technology industry and, at the same time, kill the many thousands of small and mid-size businesses in communities across this country who have invested in establishing retail stores and developing new technologies that sit outside of the influence of Big Tobacco” said Tony Abboud, National Legislative Director for the Vapor Technology Association”.
+“By simply dumping vapour technology products into an already antiquated federal regulatory scheme, the FDA will, in one stroke, kill almost a decade of innovation in the vapour technology industry and, at the same time, kill the many thousands of small and mid-size businesses in communities across this country who have invested in establishing retail stores and developing new technologies that sit outside of the influence of Big Tobacco” said Tony Abboud, National Legislative Director for the Vapour Technology Association”.

 Unsurprisingly, the rule was followed by legal action, with Florida-based manufacturer Nicopure Labs filing the first suit in the US District Court for the District of Colombia.